anywhichway/chocolate-mango/README.md

 - Extended path notation support for nested objects
 - Compatible with existing PouchDB queries
 - Live objects ... insert a Person and get a Person object back with methods and properties
+- Triggers support *, new, changed, and deleted events with Mango patterns

 ## Rationale
-- PouchDB is a great tool for offline-first applications, but its querying capabilities are limited
+- PouchDB is a great tool for offline-first applications, but its querying and trigger capabilities are limited
 - AI needs options for privacy first, offline first, and edge computing without custom mobile apps, i.e. there need to be web technology options.
   - A first step is to provide RAG support for private documents and local chat memory.
 RAG is best implemented with vectors.
   - Users need the option to move and share the data that may be in the vector store, so building it on top of a database with solid replication support will save lots of effort and increase reliability.